Mobile Pedestrian Accident Attorney

 Taking precautions like using crosswalks, wearing reflective clothing at night, and staying alert while walking near traffic can help reduce risks.

-- Negligent Drivers – If a driver was speeding, distracted, intoxicated, or failed to yield, they are likely liable for the accident.
+- Negligent Drivers: If a driver was speeding, distracted, intoxicated, or failed to yield, they are likely liable for the accident.
+Evidence such as traffic camera footage and eyewitness accounts can help strengthen your case against a negligent driver.

-- Government Entities – Poorly maintained roads, broken traffic signals, or lack of pedestrian crossings may put some responsibility on the city or state government.
+- Government Entities: Poorly maintained roads, broken traffic signals, or lack of pedestrian crossings may put some responsibility on the city or state government.
+In these cases, demonstrating that the government was aware or should have been aware of the hazardous conditions can be crucial.

-- Pedestrians – In rare cases, a pedestrian may be partially at fault if they jaywalked, ignored traffic signals, or were distracted (e.g., looking at their phone while crossing).
+- Pedestrians: In rare cases, a pedestrian may be partially at fault if they jaywalked, ignored traffic signals, or were distracted (e.g., looking at their phone while crossing).
+There are also instances where shared fault is considered if both parties could have prevented the accident by following traffic laws.

-A pedestrian accident attorney can investigate the case, gather evidence, and determine who should be held accountable.
+A pedestrian accident attorney in Mobile can investigate the case, gather evidence, and determine who should be held accountable.

 Pedestrian Rights in Alabama